accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/glossaire.md

 The link title may consist of
 - the link text for text links;
 - the alternative image for image links;
-- a combination of the link text and the alternative image for composite links;
+- a combination of the link text and the alternative image for composite links.

 #### Link whose nature is not obvious

-This is a link whose title makes it impossible to understand its nature, which may lead visually impaired people to ignore it.
+Link whose title makes it impossible to understand its nature, which may lead visually impaired people to ignore it.

-Example of a link whose nature is not obvious: "The general conditions of use of our services have been updated, click to consult them online"
+Example of a link whose nature is obvious: "The general conditions of use of our services have been updated, click to view them online"

 If the text "Click to view them online" is a link, its nature is obvious.